sam-hosseini/freelancing-in-finland/README.md

 You are the target audience of this guide if:

-* You are already living in Finland
+* You are already living in Finland for more than 3 months
 * You are already working as a software developer
 * You want to work as an independent freelance software developer
 * You want to establish a limited liability company to offer your freelance services through it

 ## Preparation - what to do **before** you establish your company

-### Immigration permit
+### Know how to handle your upcoming new immigration status

 **Source of truth**: [Finnish Immigration Service](https://migri.fi/en/)

-**Steps**:
+**What is it?** Once you start working as a `self-employed` person, you may need to apply for a different type of residence permit.

-* If you're a Finnish citizen, this is not applicable to you.
+**If you're a Finnish citizen**, this is not applicable to you.

-* If you're a EU citizen, I don't know.
-Do you know?
-Please send a pull request 💯
+**If you're a EU citizen**, as the target audience of this guide is people who are already living in Finland for more than 3 months, given that you have already [registered your right of residene](https://migri.fi/en/registration-of-right-of-residence), you don't need to apply for another permit.

+**If you're a non-EU citizen**, depending on your current permit, you may need to apply for another permit.

+* If you have a permanent residence permit, you don't need to apply for another permit.
-* If you're a non-EU citizen, I don't know.
+* If you have any other type of permit, I don't know.
 Do you know?
 Please send a pull request 💯

 ### Network with freelance brokers and organizations